-Sports Medicine is a hands on class designed for students interested in the fields of athletic training, physical therapy, nursing, orthopedic medicine, fitness training, EMT/Paramedic, exercise physiology, kinesiology, chiropractic, acupuncture, sports nutrition, x-ray/MRI, sports psychology, or a person simply wanting the knowledge on how to keep their body as healthy as possible to maximize performance and longevity.
-This class will involve hands-on instruction and application in taping, splinting, and the use of various treatment/rehabilitation modalities for injuries to the ankle, knee, hip, wrist, elbow, shoulder, neck and head.
+Sports Medicine is an engaging class designed for students interested in the fields of athletic training, physical therapy, nursing, orthopedic medicine, fitness training, EMT/Paramedic, exercise kinesiology, chiropractic, acupuncture, sports nutrition, x- ray/MRI, sports psychology, or a person simply wantingthe knowledge on how to keep their body as healthy as possible to maximize performance and longevity.
+This class will involve hands-on instruction and application in taping, splinting, and the use of various treatment/re- habilitation modalities for injuries to the ankle, knee, hip, wrist, elbow, shoulder, neck and head.
 Additionally, sport psychology and sports nutrition will also be explored.

-\ Certifications: CDC Concussion Training Certification
+Certifications: CDC Concussion Training Certification